 This post has NOT been accepted by the mailing list yet.

-Also note your post is still flagged as "This post has NOT been accepted by the mailing list yet. " so it didn't get to the mailing list, where most users are.
+Hi, welcome to the forum.
+Your post is still flagged as "This post has NOT been accepted by the mailing list yet", so nobody gets it unless they look.